SenseNet/sncom-resources/_docs/admin-ui-personal-settings.md

 ### Command Palette

-You can enable or disable the [command palette](/docs/admin-ui-command-palette/) and define a `warpQuery` expression that will be added to any command palette query.
+You can enable or disable the [command palette](/docs/admin-ui-command-palette/) and define a `wrapQuery` expression that will be added to any command palette query.

 ## Dashboards